-However, if the Trainee has not passed the MRCPI examination by the end of your two years on the BST programme, they will have further two years in which to pass all remaining parts of the MRCPI examination.
-On successfully passing the final MRCPI examination within this two-year extension period, the Trainee will then be awarded the BST certificate of completion.
+However, if the Trainee has not passed all parts of the MRCPI examination by the end of two years on the BST programme, they will have a further two years in which to pass all remaining parts of the MRCPI examination.
+On successfully passing the final MRCPI examination within this two-year extension period, the Trainee will be awarded the BST certificate of completion.
 A summary of attendance will be visible at the end of post assessment.